 The 12 Days of Christmas Baking, Day 4:

-Every autumn, as a personal rule, I greedily hoard fresh pumpkins of every size, and I carefully tuck away a few bags of fresh cranberries into my freezer.
+Every autumn, as a personal rule, I greedily hoard fresh pumpkins of every size and color, and I carefully tuck away a few bags of fresh cranberries into my freezer.
 I find a guiltless satisfaction knowing I have such beautiful ingredients to add to any recipe on a whim.
 And who could blame me?
 In these cooler months it is vital to our health to boost our meals with as much extra nutrition as possible, to ward off any threats to our immune system.
 I’m not necessarily calling pumpkins a super food by any stretch of the imagination (although I do adore them in all forms), but cranberries definitely possess enough antioxidants and vitamins to speak for themselves.

 As these are two of my favorite flavors in the world, I couldn’t help but come up with a recipe which embraces the pleasures of both ingredients harmoniously.
 This was, surprisingly, much simpler than I anticipated.
 Instead of channeling a traditional pumpkin spice cookie vein, I immediately reflected on a beautiful breakfast cookie that my grandmother used to make when I was a child.
 Instead of the simple, charming flavors she used to use, I turned it seasonal and rich with warming spices.